TuringLang/docs/README.md

    Note that the validity of a `_freeze` folder depends on the Julia environment that it was created with, because different package versions may lead to different outputs.
    In the GitHub release, the `Manifest.toml` is also provided, and you should also download this and place it in the root directory of the docs.

-   If there isn't a suitably up-to-date `_freeze` folder in the releases, you can generate a new one by [triggering a run for the `create_release.yml` workflow](https://github.com/TuringLang/docs/actions/workflows/create_release.yml) (You will need to have the appropriate permissions; please create an issue if you need help with this).
+   If there isn't a suitably up-to-date `_freeze` folder in the releases, you can generate a new one by [triggering a run for the `create_release.yml` workflow](https://github.com/TuringLang/docs/actions/workflows/create_release.yml).
+   (You will need to have the appropriate permissions; please create an issue if you need help with this.)

 ## Troubleshooting build issues